harleypig/dotvim/aider-conventions.md

 * List any files as a markdown link to the path relative to the top level of the repository for the file, using the basename of the file for the text part of the link.
-* For `coc-settings.json`, instead of a markdown link, include the blurb: 'Use `:CocConfig` to edit this file.' as its presence indicates it is being utilized.
+* For `coc-settings.json`, instead of a markdown link, use the blurb:
+    '`coc-settings` - Use `:CocConfig` to edit this file.' as its presence indicates it is being utilized.

 ### Remaining Possible Sections